josch/img2pdf/README.md

 --creationdate, --moddate, --subject and --keywords options (or their short forms).

+Specify -C or --colorspace to force a colorspace using PIL short handles like 'RGB', 'L' or '1'.

 More help is available with the -h or --help option.

 bugs